What You Need to Know About Child-Resistant Packaging

 So-called laundry packs have been praised for being a popular and innovative consumer product.
 However, a spike in accidental poisonings among toddlers raised concerns that needed to be addressed.

-After years of product of development, packaging engineers diligently tested the slider to make sure it would meet the criteria for being child-resistant.
+After years of product development, packaging engineers diligently tested the slider to make sure it would meet the criteria for being child-resistant.
 The results were impressive.

 “We tested the Child-Guard zipper, and 90 percent of kids under age 5 could not open it, even after being shown how to open the bag,” said Brad Hansen, President® of Presto Products Specialty Division.